huavanthong/LearningGolang/03_ReferenceProject/04_DockerGolangHelloWorld/README.md

 ### Build and run image
 To get help from docker
 ```
-$ docker --help
+$docker --help
 ```

-To build docker on window.
-Open CML and enter:
+To build docker image on window.
+Open CMD and enter:
 ```
-$ docker build -t my-go-app .
+$docker build -t my-go-app .
 ```
+**Note:**
+- If you build a image successfully, you can see image on Docker Desktopn in Windows.

 To run image and pass in the porst we want to map to and the image we wish to run.
 When you run this -p option, means that we're gonna bins a port on my machine to a port within the docker application.
 Therefore, this command below show you: port 8080 on your machine is gonna map to port 8081 inside.
 So if you hit localhost 8080 on brower, it's actually going to route that to port 8081 inside the specific container.
 ```
-$ docker run -p 8080:8081 -it my-go-app
+$docker run -p 8080:8081 -it my-go-app
 ```
 To check the result:
 ```